 The presence of these bacteria is normal as they help in the normal digestive process, but their number can increase causing the symptoms of bad breathe.
 These bacteria often lay in areas which are difficult to access for hygiene while feeding on sources of protein within the body, such as mucus, food particles, phlegm, blood and diseased tissue.

-Bad Breath Testing, Assessments and Treatment in Brisbane
+Bad Breath Screening, Assessments and Treatment in Brisbane

-If you would like to find out more about bad breath testing or treatments to address your hallitosis, call us on 07 3357 4177 today to arrange a consultation.
+If you would like to find out more about bad breath screening or treatments to address your halitosis, call us on 07 3357 4177 today to arrange a consultation.

-At Windsor Dentists we are able to test your breathe for sulphur compounds with our portable oral malodour meter and can offer tailored treatment and management strategies.
+At Windsor Dentists we are able to screen for oral causes of bad breathe, including soft tissue, tongue and periodontal assessments and saliva testing, and can offer tailored treatment and management strategies.